OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Next steps

-Congratulations, you've successfully created an Excel task pane add-in that uses SSO.
-To learn more about the SSO configuration steps that the Yeoman generator completed automatically, see the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.
+Congratulations, you've successfully created a task pane add-in that uses SSO.
+To learn more about SSO configuration steps that the Yeoman generator completed automatically, and the code that facilitates the SSO process, see the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

 ## See also